nextcloud/nextcloudpi/README.md

  * Security audits with Lynis and Debsecan ( NEW 07-02-2018 )
  * ZRAM ( NEW 19-03-2018 )

-Any extra can be installed independently in a running Raspbian instance through SSH.
-See `installer.sh`

 Extras can be activated and configured using the web interface at HTTPS port 4443